Sunday 12 June 2016, 4:00pm

 Sheffield S1 4RB

 ‘Hope’ may not be a word normally ‘sanctified’ in critical expressions about art.
 It can, however, stand for affirmative action: concrete and material rather than abstracted and religiously intonated.
-Swimming against the cold stream of purely functional market calculations, these artists are unified in sometimes earnest, sometimes mischievous, sometimes confrontational artistic actions, sharing a concrete hope to carry things forward together into a collective future.
+Swimming against the cold stream of purely functional market calculations, the artists making up this programme are unified in sometimes earnest, sometimes mischievous, sometimes confrontational artistic actions, sharing a concrete hope to carry things forward together into a collective future.
 While Europe is trying to work out how to live and work together, its organization framed by political rhetoric of exclusion, punctuated by extremist acts of violence, these films are concerned with the impact of place and politics on living.

 The social and artistic actions expressed here communally extend what the Totaller collective refer to as “the logics of collage and bricolage”.
 Relating to community, to landscape and to artistic studio practice, the politics of making emerges from all angles as an intervention into life at grassroots level.
 Humorous first-world observations about not having had enough coffee and a Macbook not being covered for accidental damage en route to an artists’ residency contrast with a fantastically furious depiction of global politics and world leaders that have risen and fallen; animated anecdotes muse on Eisenstein’s love life.
 A walk through familiar urban streets becomes a paean to the impossibility of completely coming together; the countryside emerges as a menacing place that nonetheless offers the possibility to structure things without the predetermined boundaries that urban centres are limited by.
-From the local to the global, the Bloc Studios-based artists and affiliates presented in this programme all in one way or another investigate ‘making’, both of art and of communities. – MN
+From the local to the global, the Bloc Studios-based artists and affiliates presented in this programme all in one way or another investigate ‘making’, both of art and of communities. – Minou Norouzi

 Walk With A Cart Through Upperthorpe was made collaboratively with local residents, support agencies, service providers, a housing association, and artist, Ian Nesbitt, commissioned by the Social Housing Arts Network.The core group that informed the making of the film included artists, community activists, volunteers, and first-time filmmakers.
 The film is constructed around footage of the Upperthorpe area, recorded by a custom build ‘videocart’.
 Walking around with the cart enabled conversations and spontaneous contributions.